russell/cl-git/doc/index.rst

 Some knowledge if git is required to make sense of all the concepts.
-Also this being a wrapper around the libgit2 library, the documentation libgit2 http://libgit2.github.com/libgit2/#HEAD is help full.
+Also this being a wrapper around the libgit2 library, the documentation libgit2 http://libgit2.github.com/libgit2/#HEAD is helpful.

 The following configuration on Linux (Debian Sid) is known to work: